Source Questionnaire Development

 The design and development process lasts for 20 months – from the appointment of the successful question module design team through to the release of the source questionnaire for the round.
 It incorporates expert review from members of the CST as well as the national teams, alongside coding item characteristics to predict their validity and reliability using the Survey Quality Predictor (SQP), cognitive interviewing, advance translation and quantitative testing on omnibus surveys and in a two-nation pilot survey.
 This diagram shows the questionnaire development and pre-testing process for ESS9 rotating modules.

 Since ESS Round 4, the design and development of rotating modules has been fully documented through a specially designed questionnaire design template.
 The final template that is produced shows the concepts underpinning the design of the module as well as the wording of the final questions included in the survey.
-All templates released so far are available from the sidebar.
+All templates released so far are available to download below.